 The first event in Track & Field is a race.
 All you have to do is hit the buttons in rhythm and go fast.
 First, I couldn’t anticipate when the race should start, so I kept getting false starts.
 Then, even when I got going, I just could not get a rhythm down to get my mustachioed athlete moving.

-I went back early the next morning, before anyone else was there.
+I went back early the next morning before anyone else was there.
 I burned through a dollar in minutes and quickly realized something.
-I cannot keep rhythm.
+Not only that, but I cannot keep the rhythm.

 I always knew that I was not musically talented, but this game confirmed that I had a real issue with it and even after years of trying to play the game, I still can’t maintain a beat that will drive me to victory.

 I will probably never master Track & Field, but that’s okay with me.
 Everyone needs their unattainable goal – their white whale.
-For some it is a mountain they just can’t climb.
-For others it is a fear they need to conquer, but for me it is a quarter guzzling percussion game from 1983 featuring sports I don’t care about.
+For some, it is a mountain they just can’t climb.
+For others, it is a fear they need to conquer, but for me, it is a quarter-guzzling percussion game from 1983 featuring sports I don’t care about, and I love it.